mosquitogames/1819rulebook/5_important_concepts.md

 Thus, face-down cards remain in their places on tableaus, but cannot be Activated.
 All associated
 <!-- Tax or -->
 Public Work tokens are removed.
 Any attached Population cards and corresponding cubes are discarded.
 If the card was part of a Community, the Community is divided.

+Public Works cards may be "rebuilt" (i.e., turned face-up) as a free Action by paying their cost.

+Vice cards may be "rebuilt" (i.e., turned face-up)

 Face-down cards may be "rebuilt" (i.e., turned face-up) as a free Action by paying their cost.
 Rebuilding restores
 <!-- Tax or  -->